 The gardens we think of today as being quintessentially Indian are those with Persian roots: with raised walkways, and intersecting water channels and quadrants (microcosm gardens, in effect) and flowers and fruit trees and high walls.

 Wondering how to incorporate such 16th century ideas into a modern garden design?
-Here are ten tips:
+Here are 10 must-have features:

 Will lotus grow in your pond?
 The plant, hardy in zones 4-10, needs fresh water.
 “It will not tolerate any level of salt,” warns Pond Plants, which sells ten varieties (available seasonally, now through June).